bburns/PyVoyager/README.md

 6. targets larger than the field of view
 7. edge defects which the blob detector picks up need to be ignored

 The small/point-like targets are handled fairly well by the blob detection routine.
-Where the area is larger than some small value though, eg 15x15 pixels, the detection is better handled by the Hough circle detector, which works well on the 'normal' targets and targets with gaps.
+Where the area is larger than some small value though, eg 15x15 pixels, the detection is better handled by the Hough circle detector, which works well on the 'normal' circular targets and targets with gaps.

 But the Hough detector doesn't handle targets with centers outside of the image, as it assumes otherwise, and it also doesn't work too well with crescents, as they are basically two partial circles, so there can be some jitters in the movies.
 Those two cases are not well-accounted for at the moment.